khosrotabar/Full-Blog-Post/README.md

 [https://full-blog-post.vercel.app/](https://full-blog-post.vercel.app/)

 ### Features:
-- Post blogs to site by owner
+- Post blogs on the site by owner
 - Contact with owner by viewers
-- Filter feature posts in main page
+- Filter new posts in main page
 - All posts page

 ### Tools used: